adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 ## What are sockets ?

-You've probably heard about TCP.
-It's the protocol that governs the exchange of data over network connections.
+You've probably heard of [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).
+It is one of the protocols that governs the exchange of data over network connections.

 HTTP works over TCP (Any other protocol like UDP is fine as well but TCP is the standard).
-This means whenever you need to make an http request to a server - via whatever means like nodejs, python, curl or web browsers - you first need to establish a TCP connection with the server.
+This means whenever we need to make an http request to a server - via whatever means like nodejs, python, curl or web browsers - we first need to establish a TCP connection with the server.
 Once the TCP connection is established, http requests and responses can be exchanged to-and-fro over the connection.

 So how do we establish a TCP connection?
 That's where sockets come in.
-A socket is an interface provided by the operating system, that enables end users to make TCP connections (UDP too but let's stick to TCP sockets).
-Every programming language has a socket interface.
+A socket is an interface provided by the operating system that enables us to read and write to a network.
+There are 3 types of sockes

+- Stream Sockets (TCP)
+- Datagrap Sockets (UDP)
+- Raw Sockets

+Since HTTP is most commonly used with TCP, we are only concerned with TCP sockets in this article.

+Most programming languages provide a socket interface.
 NodeJs provides the `net` library, python provides the `socket` library and likewise there's `java.net.Socket` in Java.

 ![Zines by Julia Evans](./sockets-zines.jpeg)_Zines by Julia Evans_